 But like all good teams, Clyde battled back in the third quarter.
 It was the Bulldogs' turn to start causing turnovers and making a run.
 Clyde pulled back within 10 points before Wall finally woke back up.
 Some clutch three-point shooting down the stretch put the Hawks back up big as Wall closed out the game.

-"Jagger—that dude is a spark plug," Roberts said of his guard after the game.
+"Jager — that dude is a spark plug," Roberts said of his guard.
 "When he's in attack mode, it's tough to guard him, and everyone else feeds off of that."

 Thompson joined the basketball team late this season due to being a key member of the state championship Wall football team last semester.

-Next up, the Hawks put their 7-game win streak on the line when the Jim Ned Indians come to town on Friday, Jan.
-20. Tip-off in that matchup is scheduled for 7:30 p.m.
+Next up, the Hawks put their seven-game winning streak on the line when the Jim Ned Indians come to town at 7:30 p.m.
+Tuesday, Jan.
+20.

 Subscribe to the LIVE!
 Daily